-- (i) The Finance Bursar shall present the College Accounts to the Finance Committee, and subsequently at a Stated General Meeting held in each financial year, in accordance with the provisions of Bylaw VI.23(d). - (ii) The Domestic Bursar shall submit to the Finance Committee all proposed expenditure beyond the normal expenditure of his office. - (iii) The Estates Bursar and Land Agent or the Domestic Bursar (as the case may be) shall submit to the Finance Committee all such matters as it has hitherto been customary to submit, and in particular: - (a) All proposals for abnormal expenditure on repairs to College property; - all proposals for alteration or extensive repairs to the structure of the College, or to ancient houses or buildings belonging to the College; - (c) all important questions affecting College property, such as townplanning schemes, etc. - (iv) The Estates Bursar and Land Agent shall keep a separate account of the expenses incurred by him when travelling on College business and the account shall be audited by the Finance Bursar. - (v) All alterations in rents agreed by the Estates Bursar and Land Agent shall be reported to the Finance Committee;

-- (a) In cases where it is proposed that the College undertake a major capital project the Finance Committee shall normally recommend to the Governing Body that the supervision of that project be placed in the hands of a Project Board. - (b) In recommending that a Project Board be constituted the Finance Committee shall also recommend its terms of reference and (notwithstanding Bylaw VII.23(d)(i)(a)) its members. - (c) Project Boards shall be ad hoc committees of the Governing Body to which they shall report and make recommendations. - (h) The Finance Committee shall have the power, having regard to advice from the Investment Sub-Committee, to buy and sell investments within the framework set out in the investment policy approved by the Governing Body, and may delegate this power as appropriate to an investment manager pursuant to Statute 8.3.
+- (ii) The Domestic Bursar shall submit to the Finance Committee all proposed expenditure beyond the normal expenditure of his office. - (iii) The Land Agent or the Domestic Bursar (as the case may be) shall submit to the Finance Committee all such matters as it has hitherto been customary to submit, and in particular: - (a) All proposals for abnormal expenditure on repairs to College property; - (b) all proposals for alteration or extensive repairs to the structure of the College, or to ancient houses or buildings belonging to the College; - (c) all important questions affecting College property, such as townplanning schemes, etc. - (iv) The Land Agent shall keep a separate account of their expenses incurred when travelling on College business and the account shall be audited by the Finance Bursar. - (v) All alterations in rents agreed by the Land Agent shall be reported to the Finance Committee; - (vi) - (a) In cases where it is proposed that the College undertake a major capital project the Finance Committee shall normally recommend to the Governing Body that the supervision of that project be placed in the hands of a Project Board. - (b) In recommending that a Project Board be constituted the Finance Committee shall also recommend its terms of reference and (notwithstanding Bylaw VII.23(d)(i)(a)) its members. - (c) Project Boards shall be ad hoc committees of the Governing Body to which they shall report and make recommendations. - (h) The Finance Committee shall have the power, having regard to advice from the Investment Sub-Committee, to buy and sell investments within the framework set out in the investment policy approved by the Governing Body, and may delegate this power as appropriate to an investment manager pursuant to Statute 8.3.